Hallucinogenic bolete mushroom: Yunnan, China

-American ethnobiologist Colin Domnauer and mycologist Bryn Dentinger have been studying hallucinogenic bolete mushrooms in the 2020s.
+Colin Domnauer and Bryn Dentinger have been studying hallucinogenic bolete mushrooms in the 2020s.
 Dentinger is said to be one of the world's leading experts on bolete mushrooms.
 In 2023, it was reported that Domnauer had recently visited Yunnan to collect samples of hallucinogenic bolete mushrooms.
 Also in 2023, Domnauer and Dentinger published a conference abstract in which they sampled and assessed 12 of the 13 currently accepted species of Lanmaoa mushrooms towards investigations of the psychoactive Yunnan mushrooms.
 Chinese researchers are also studying the mushroom poisonings.

-United States Treasury Secretary Janet Yellen, unbeknownst to her at the time, ate cooked (and thus inactivated) hallucinogenic bolete mushrooms at a restaurant while visiting China in 2023, and this was widely covered in the media when it occurred.
+United States Treasury Secretary Janet Yellen, unbeknownst to her at the time, ate inactivated hallucinogenic bolete mushrooms at a restaurant while visiting China in 2023, and this was widely covered in the media when it occurred.

 Cordillera, Philippines

-In 2024, Domnauer published that he had traveled not only to southern China but also to the northern Philippines in his studies of hallucinogenic Lanmaoa asiatica mushrooms.
-This was in Sagada in the Philippine Cordilleras, to investigate blue-staining boletes, known as "Sedesdem", that were said to be regularly eaten and would irregularly cause people to see the "Ansisit" or "little people" (i.e., also Lilliputian hallucinations).
+In 2024, Colin Domnauer published that he had traveled not only to southern China but also to the northern Philippines in his studies of the hallucinogenic Lanmaoa asiatica mushroom.
+This was in Sagada in the Philippine Cordilleras, to investigate blue-staining boletes, known as "Sedesdem", that were said to be regularly eaten and would irregularly cause people to see the "Ansisit" or "little people" (the Lilliputian hallucinations).

 Other instances

 Other Lanmaoa species closely related to Lanmaoa asiatica, such as Lanmaoa pallidorosea, Lanmaoa carminipes, and Lanmaoa flavorubra, exist in North America.
-However, there are no reports of such species causing hallucinogenic effects in North America or Europe or anywhere outside of China and Papua New Guinea.
-In any case, such mushrooms are also not commonly eaten in North America due to apparent stigma against consumption of blue-staining mushrooms in this part of the world, and so possible hallucinogenic effects of such mushrooms may have been missed.
+Lanmaoa pallidorosea is the most closely related known species to Lanmaoa asiatica.
+However, there are no reliable reports of intoxication anywhere outside of China, the Philippines, and Papua New Guinea.
+In any case, Lanmaoa mushrooms are though to not commonly be eaten in North America due to a fear of blue-staining boletes in this part of the world, and so possible hallucinogenic effects of such mushrooms may have been missed.
+Subsequently, Domnauer has disclosed that L. pallidorosea is somewhat commonly cooked and eaten in the United States, yet there have been no reports of intoxication.
+Nonetheless, it remains possible that L. pallidorosea may have simply never have been consumed raw by humans.